D'Arenberg - McLaren Vale The Dead Arm 2017

 Wine Spectator

-"Dark ruby.
-The highly fragrant nose reveals aromas of black and blue fruits, candied licorice, pungent flowers, and a hint of vanilla.
-The lush, full-bodied palate offers flavors of sour cherry, blackcurrant, and blueberry that become spicier and firmer in the second half of the year.
-It combines depth and energy with a sure hand and finishes with impressive length and a slightly mellow texture, with slowly developing tannins and lingering notes of flowers, dark berries, and spices."
+"Deep ruby red.
+The highly fragrant nose reveals aromas of dark and blue fruits, candied licorice, spicy flowers, and a hint of vanilla.
+The lush, full-bodied palate offers flavors of bitter cherry, blackcurrant, and blueberry that become spicier and more structured in the second half of the year.
+It combines depth and energy with a sure hand and finishes with impressive length and a slightly velvety texture, with slowly developing tannins and lingering notes of flowers, dark berries, and spices.”
 (Vinous 2022).
-Screw cap.
+Screw cap

 Buy your Arenberg wines at the best price in a private sale!